rubencosta13/Temporary-files-cleaner/readme.md

 # Configurations
 - Create a webhook
 - Go into config.ini file and assign the values, (inside the file there's an explanation about every setting)
 - Download all the packages using `npm install`, use `npm build` to make an executable with nexe.
-(Caution: Some antivirus will flag it has virus.
+(Caution: Some antivirus will flag it as a virus.
 Why?
 You may ask.
 Response: It removes OS folders, specifically temporary folders: ["temp", "%temp%", "prefetch"], so don't worry!)
 - Optional:
     - Go to task scheduler:
     - Click on: "Create Task"
     - Name the task something knowledgeable: e.g. "Monitor computer task"
     - Click on the "Triggers" tab
     - Use the default: "On schedule"
-    - Change the start hour, so you are sure that on that time someone is using the computer, (if you want, use: "Repeat task every:", so the task will run itself).
+    - Change the start hour, so you are sure that at that time someone is using the computer, (if you want, use: "Repeat task every:", so the task will run itself).
 Click OK
-    - Then go to "Actions" tab, click on "New", leave everything as default, just change on: "Program / script" to the .exe file directory
+    - Then go to the "Actions" tab, click on "New", leave everything as default, just change on "Program/script" to the .exe file directory
     - Then click "OK"
     - Then click "OK" again and close task manager (The program should run on the defined schedule)## Pre-requisites:
 - Recommended having a discord server, to receive the data;